 1. Climb roses up the exterior of your house to create a romantic facade

+The most important part of this look are the front yard flower bed ideas, with flowering climbers a must-have.
 Drawing the eye upwards and helping to create harmony between the house and garden, climbing roses are a staple of the cottage garden front yard.

 'A climber grown on the wall of your house will often be the earliest garden rose to flower due to the additional warmth the wall provides,' says Richard Austin, manager of David Austin Roses.

 Pick scented varieties like The Generous Gardener, Paul Noël or Constance Spry to fill your front yard with its romantic scent.
 Plus, if you grow it up the walls of the house, the delicate blooms will also fill your rooms with its floral perfume when you open the windows.

 2. Opt for a rustic stone wall to frame your home's exterior

 Front garden wall ideas are often an overlooked aspect of the garden, yet they are a key part of any design.
 Opt for a boundary inspired by the countryside with a rustic stone wall.
 With a look that evokes the drystone walls of England's Lake District, a stone wall adds instant British charm to your front yard cottage garden and will perfectly complement a cottage planting scheme.

 Flowers, grasses and shrubs are the cornerstone of any front yard cottage garden creating a casual, welcoming feel to the space, and appealing to wildlife.
 'Although cottage gardens look haphazard, some thought needs to be given to planning the effect,' advises garden designer Leigh Clapp.